How do I start this process?

 - Step 4: You will recevie a confirmation email and access to the Program Leader landing page.

-- Step 5: Review all information on the landing page: The NCRA A to Z Handbook, flyers, and forms.
+- Step 5: Review all information on the landing page: The NCRA A to Z Handbook, Step-by-Step Toolkit, flyers, and forms.

 - Step 6: Select a place, date, and time for the program.